 Banquet and Keynote Speaker, Northwest Inn

 The Saturday evening banquet will be at the Northwest Inn in Woodward.
 A cash bar will be available.
-There are three menu options, a rib eye steak, grilled chicken breast, or a vegetarian entree.
+There are three menu options, steak, grilled chicken breast, or a vegetarian entree.
 These are priced individually on the registration form.
-Greg Miller will be the keynote speaker.
+Al Blatt will be the keynote speaker.

 Dinner at the Selman Living Lab (including botany walk)

 The Selman Living Laboratory is a field research facility located in the rolling hills & plains about 30 miles northeast of Woodward.
 On the Selman Lab’s wide array of habitats are several small buildings including an astronomical observatory.
 Dinner will be a cookout of hamburgers, chicken (no, not prairie-chicken!) and salads at the Lab’s large barbeque pit.
-New for 2013: Before dinner prairie plant expert Dr. Gloria Cadell will lead a botany walk around the lab prairie habitats.
-After dark you can either go to nearby Alabaster Caverns for an owl prowl and bat watch, or stay at the SLL to take advantage of northwest Oklahoma’s dark skies for stargazing (weather permitting, of course!)
+Before dinner prairie plant expert Dr. Gloria Cadell will lead a botany walk around the lab prairie habitats.
+After dark you can either go to nearby Alabaster Caverns for a bat watch, or stay at the SLL to take advantage of northwest Oklahoma’s dark skies for stargazing (weather permitting, of course!)
 See www.biology.uco.edu/SelmanLL